pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

                           return lo(x) ^ hi(x);}} );
 {% endhighlight %}

-Note that we can't ignore adding `OFFSET` any more; it affects the value of the hash function.
+Note that we can't ignore adding `OFFSET` anymore; it affects the value of the hash function.
 That's why we use `fromPoint (p.x, p.y)` and not just `w (p.x, p.y)`:

     Field size: 1034; slots used:  969; avg= 1.07